 Unofficial Withdrawal.
-A grade of X indicates that a student discontinued class attendance but did not officially withdraw.
+A grade of X indicates that a student discontinued class attendance prior to midterm but did not officially withdraw.

 Graduate GPA.
 Grades of all courses on the approved graduate program and in the program area, excluding deficiencies, will be computed in the grade-point average.